-If you are going to test incident functionality, AMS asks that you add the no-action flag (AMSTestNoOpsActionRequired) to your incident title.
+If you are going to test incident functionality, then add the no-action flag (AMSTestNoOpsActionRequired) to your incident title.

-Enter information for: 6.

-- Subject: A descriptive title for the incident report. - CC emails: A list of email addresses for people you want informed about the incident report and resolution. - Details: A comprehensive description of the incident, the systems impacted, and the expected outcome of the resolution.
+- 6. Enter information for: - Subject: A descriptive title for the incident report. - CC emails: A list of email addresses for people you want informed about the incident report and resolution. - Details: A comprehensive description of the incident, the systems impacted, and the expected outcome of the resolution.
 Answer the pre-set questions, or delete them and enter any relevant information.